Nazi beliefs on Atlantis and how former Nazis contributed to the ancient aliens theory.

 Christopher Hale writes,

-“Although Tiwanaku is less than two thousand years old, Kiss and Posnansky proposed on the basis of some flimsy astronomical calculations that it was a South American Atlantis built by an elite refugee race, abandoned fifteen years ago after calamitous volcanic eruptions and floods.”
+“Although Tiwanaku is less than two thousand years old, Kiss and Posnansky proposed on the basis of some flimsy astronomical calculations that it was a South American Atlantis built by an elite refugee race, abandoned fifteen thousand years ago after calamitous volcanic eruptions and floods.”
 (Himmler’s Crusade, p 119)